jkoschma/genexplain-platform/docs/source/Microarrays.md

 [data/Examples/Cytokine-triggered gene expression in cell cycle stages, GSE52465, Agilent-014850 microarray/Data/Agilent normalized DEGs with
-EBarrays](http://platform.genexplain.com/bioumlweb/#de=data/Examples/Cytokine-triggered gene expression in cell cycle stages%2C GSE52465%2C Agilent-014850
-microarray/Data/Agilent normalized DEGs with EBarrays/)
+EBarrays]<http://platform.genexplain.com/bioumlweb/#de=data/Examples/Cytokine-triggered gene expression in cell cycle stages%2C GSE52465%2C Agilent-014850 microarray/Data/Agilent normalized DEGs with EBarrays>

 **Step 3.** Specify the biological species of the input table in the field **Species** by selecting it from the drop-down menu.